jrsarath/AirDrop/README.md

 ## AirDrop
-A COMPLETE PUBGM TOURNAMENT MANAGEMENT SOLUTION<br>
+**A COMPLETE PUBGM TOURNAMENT MANAGEMENT SOLUTION**
-First of all It's open-source, I'll highly appreciate if you use this for non-commercial purposes<br>
+First of all It's open-source, I'll highly appreciate if you use this for non-commercial purposes
-Growing E-Sports organizations are the Future of Gaming/E-Sports Industry, <br>
+Growing E-Sports organizations are the Future of Gaming/E-Sports Industry,
 they were the primary reason for this project, Specially Indian E-Sports Industry was focused while working on this project

-Hit me up anytime for Small customizations on this project<br>
+Hit me up anytime for Small customizations on this project
 If you found this project helpfull then buy me a cup of coffee :coffee::coffee: at https://www.instamojo.com/@jrsarath

 Feel free to Contribute to this project